Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: -adic orbital integrals

-Recall that we defined in \eqref{disc rs} the quasi-invariant $D^\pm$ on $\wt G'$, by pulling back the corresponding function $D^\pm$ on the symmetric space $S$.
+Recall that we defined in \eqref{disc rs} the function $D^\pm$ on $\wt G'$, by pulling back the corresponding function $D^\pm$ on the symmetric space $S$.
 Now that the place $v$ is split in the quadratic extension, we identify $S$ with $G_{n+1}$.
-Tracking the process of contracting the test function, it suffices to show that the function $f_{n}^{\star}\star f_{n+1}^{\star}$ on $G_{n+1}=S$ has plus-regular support, where $f_n^\star$ and $f_{n+1}^\star$ are as in Lemma \ref{f*}.
+Tracking the process of contracting the test measure, it suffices to show that the measure $f_{n}^{\star}\star f_{n+1}^{\star}$ on $G_{n+1}=S$ has plus-regular support, where $f_n^\star$ and $f_{n+1}^\star$ are as in Lemma \ref{f*}.